kartonfarkas/api_docs/source/suite/get_started/api_demo.rst

 Check Your Access to the Suite API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check whether your access data is valid by making a test request to see what languages are available:
+Check whether your access data is valid by making a test request to see what languages are available.
+The steps for this are the following:

-* Go to the **Language** tab
+* Go to the **Language** tab.
-* Leave the text field empty and click **OK**
+* Leave the text field empty and click on **OK**.

 The response will appear on the bottom of the same page.
 The following table shows the possible responses and the reasons for failure: